cleanwavesdeveloper/design/content/about.md

 Description: About the techniques used.
 ---

-# About the techniques used

-### The techniques used in this course are:
+# About the techniques used in this course

 #### HTML:
 HTML, or HyperText Markup Language, is the standard markup language for creating web pages and web applications.
 It utilizes tags to define and structure content on a webpage.
 HTML documents consist of nested elements, each with specific roles like headings, paragraphs, lists, links, and more.
 Tags indicate the beginning and end of elements, forming a hierarchical structure.
 Attributes provide additional information about elements.
 HTML is essential for building the foundation of a webpage, enabling the presentation and organization of text, images, forms, and multimedia.
 Browsers interpret HTML to render the visual representation of web content.